-iCatalysts is an innovation strategy and solutions firm with a highly experienced team of experts with deep expertise in the energy, materials, industrial, telecommunications and utilities industries providing strategy, assessment, marketplace and business acceleration solutions.
+iCatalysts is an open innovation and software firm with a highly experienced team of experts with deep expertise in the energy, materials, industrial, telecommunications, and utility industries providing strategy, assessment, and marketplace and business acceleration services.
+Learn more about us.

-Thomas Jensen is the Managing Director of iCatalysts and Co-Founder Entrepreneur Futures Network (EFN).
-Tom has 30 years of experience starting and accelerating venture backed companies and leading global consulting practices and projects for Fortune 500 companies.
+Thomas Jensen is the Managing Director of iCatalysts and Co-Founder of Entrepreneur Futures Network (EFN).
+Tom has 30 years of experience starting and accelerating venture-backed companies and leading global consulting practices and projects for Fortune 500 companies.

 Tom leads iCatalysts strategy and open innovation services and directs our technology advisory, coaching and acceleration work.